geschke/translator-gui-bundle/Resources/doc/index.md

 - Delete: Deletes *all* message files of a locale.

 ### Edit:
 This button opens the list of message to be translated.
-In the first column there is the original data, in the secong the current translation.
+In the first column there is the original data, in the second the current translation.
 At last, the edit button show a modal dialog to submit the translation text.
 The "message reference" helps to build the translation, especially if you're using message keys instead of message texts as recommended in the Symfony2 Best Practices.
 The chosen reference language is stored in the session, so you don't need to choose it multiple times.

 ## Restrictions and Todo list